yyaanniivv/math/README.md

 # Simple Math practice problems!

-Written in React as an educational project for everyone to code and play.
+Written in React with [MaterialUI](https://material-ui.com/) as an educational project for everyone to code and play.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts